The three stones for this moon — ready when you are:

 For women in the second half of life, this axis lands differently than it did at thirty.
 You've already done the thing of building for others.
 You've already earned your seat in the room.
 The Buck Moon in Aquarius asks: what do you want to build now — and who do you want to build it with?

-The Rarest Part: Sun Conjunct Jupiter on the Same Day
+2026's Rare Layer: Sun Conjunct Jupiter on the Same Day

-Here's what makes July 29, 2026 unusual.
+Here's what made July 29, 2026 unusual.

 Jupiter conjunct Sun in Leo brings a particular quality: not luck in the passive sense, but confidence that opens doors.
 The willingness to be seen.
 To claim something.
 To take the thing you've been approaching sideways and walk straight toward it.